Fraser Valley Heritage Railway Society

 The Fraser Valley Heritage Railway Society (FVHRS) is a non-profit organization that runs a historic railway in Surrey, British Columbia.
-The organization restores and operates historic interurban streetcars previously operated by the British Columbia Electric Railway (BCER).
+The organization restores and operates historic interurban streetcars previously operated by the British Columbia Electric Railway (BCER), who ran streetcars and interurbans throughout southwestern British Columbia for 60 years.
 It is one of seven operating heritage railways in the province.

+The organization runs seasonal service between two recreated train stations located along track originally a part of the BCER's Fraser Valley Interurban line.
+The Fraser Valley line opened in 1910 and ran from New Westminster to Chilliwack through Surrey.
+The line had track-length of 120 km, making it the longest interurban line ever constructed in Canada.
+The current line operated by the Society runs on 7.4 km of original track, with plans to expand the line in the future.

 History

 The FVHRS formed in 2001 under the advisory of the city of Surrey with a mission to acquire, restore, and operate BCER interurban cars.

-The FVHRS established its headquarters on the site of the original Sullivan Station, which was part of the BCER's Fraser Valley Branch line.
+Its headquarters were established on the site of the original Sullivan Station in Surrey, which was part of the BCER's Fraser Valley Branch line.
 The line opened in 1910 and extended from Chilliwack to New Westminster, where passengers could transfer on to Vancouver.
 At 120 km the line remains the longest interurban rail line constructed in Canada.
 A reproduction of the BCER Sullivan Station was constructed along the original tracks in 2001.
 This station was the base of operations and used to store rolling stock from 2001 until 2012.

-In 2004, the FVHRS agreed to purchase BCER interurban car 1225 from the Southern California Railroad Museum, who had bought the decommissioned car from the BCER in 1958.
+In 2004, the BC Ministry of Transportation issued a grant to the FVHRS of $75,000 in order to purchase BCER interurban car number 1225.
+The city of Surrey matched this donation with an additional $75,000, with the purchase of the streetcar costing $300,000.
+The FVHRS agreed to purchase car 1225 from the Southern California Railroad Museum, who had bought the decommissioned car from the BCER in 1958.
 The car was transferred to Canada in 2005.

+Car 1304, previously on display at the Oregon Electric Railway Museum, was brought back to Canada at the Sullivan Station in April, 2009.

 The FVHRS relocated to the site of the old Cloverdale Station in 2013 after construction of a replica depot was completed in addition to a carbarn.
 The historic rail system began operation in June 2013 with seasonal return service from Cloverdale to Sullivan Station.

-In 2016, the Edmonton Radial Railway Society donated the former Edmonton Transit Service 2001, a 1912 electric locomotive that once ran on the Oregon Electric Railway as well as the BCER.
+In 2016, the Edmonton Radial Railway Society donated the former Edmonton Transit Service #2001, a 1912 electric locomotive that once ran on the Oregon Electric Railway as well as the BCER.
 This locomotive was in turn donated to the Oregon Electric Railway Historical Society in 2017.

 Sullivan Station, the first station replica created and former HQ of the FVHRS.